Islamic Government: Islamic Government

-"The governance of the faqih" is equivalent to "the appointment of a guardian for a minor."
-Just as God established Muhammad as the "leader and ruler" of early Muslims, "making obedience to him obligatory, so, too, the fuqaha (plural of faqih) must be leaders and rulers" over Muslims today.
-While the "spiritual virtues" and "status" of the Prophet and the Imams are greater than those of contemporary faqih, their power is not, because this virtue "does not confer increased governmental powers".
+The governance of the faqih is equivalent to "the appointment of a guardian for a minor."
+Just as God is said to have established Muhammad as the "leader and ruler" of early Muslims, "making obedience to him obligatory", so, to (Khomeini argues), "the fuqaha (plural of faqih) must be leaders and rulers" over Muslims today.
+Some Muslims may hesitate to put Islamic jurists on the same level as Muhammad and the Imams, but Khomeini explains while the "spiritual virtues" and "status" of Muhammad and the Imams are considered greater than those of contemporary faqih, their power is not, because Muhammad and the Imam's virtue "does not confer increased governmental powers".

-Islamic government "truly belongs to the people", but not in the sense of being made up of representatives chosen by the people through an election.
-It belongs to them because it enforces Islamic laws recognized by Muslims as "worthy of obedience".

-Islamic government is constitutional, but "not constitutional in the current sense of word, i.e., based on the approval of laws in accordance with the opinion of the majority."
-Instead of the customary executive, legislative and judicial branches of government, in an Islamic government, the legislative assembly has been replace by "a simple planning body"—a legislature being unnecessary because "no one has the right to legislate ... except ... the Divine Legislator", and God has already provided all the laws anyone needs in the sharia.
+Khomeini states that Islamic government "truly belongs to the people", not in the sense of being made up of representatives chosen by the people through a free election, but because it enforces Islamic laws recognized by Muslims as "worthy of obedience'.
+It is "not constitutional in the current sense of word, i.e., based on the approval of laws in accordance with the opinion of the majority" with executive, legislative and judicial branches of government; in an Islamic government he says the legislative assembly has been replaced by "a simple planning body" a legislature being unnecessary because "no one has the right to legislate" except "the Divine Legislator", and God has already provided all the laws anyone needs in the sharia.

-Islamic government raises revenue "on the basis of the taxes that Islam has established - khums, zakat ... jizya, and kharaj."
+Islamic government raises revenue "on the basis of the taxes that Islam has established", namely khums (a 20% tax on commercial profits), zakat (a tithe of 2.5%), jizya (a tax on non-Muslims), and kharaj (a tax on land owned by non-Muslims).

-This will be plenty because "khums is a huge source of income".
+This will be plenty because khums is a "huge source of income".